-Instead of staying overnight at rifugio Averau you can continue for another 1,5 hour to Passo Giau and catch the local bus to Cortina D’Ampezzo.
+Instead of staying overnight at Rifugio Averau you can continue for another 1,5 hours to Passo Giau and catch the local bus to Cortina D’Ampezzo.

 Day 5: Passo Staulanza

-After getting to rifugio Citta di Fiume on day 5 you can walk further 1h 15 mins to Passo Staulanza from where you can catch the bus to Selva Di Cadore or Forno di Zoldo.
+After getting to Rifugio Citta di Fiume on day 5 you can walk a further 1h 15 mins to Passo Staulanza from where you can catch the bus to Selva Di Cadore or Forno di Zoldo.

 Day 7: Alleghe